adityarj/us-flights-2015/README.md

 ## Running
 Simply run a HTTP server at this directory.
 For example, you could use, ```python -m http.server```, if you are using Python 3

+## Creating the Visualization
+The visualization uses Angular and D3.
+I first aggregated the data by state using a python script, included in the repo.
+The visualization itself was created using an angular directive with D3 being used to perform all the calculations.
+The Dorling cartogram code was adapted from Mike Bostock's block, https://bl.ocks.org/mbostock/4055892.
+Foundation was used for the buttons and checkboxes.

 ## Interpreting the Visualization
 The visualization is a Dorling cartogram of pie charts, with the cartogram skewed according to the number of flights per state or originating to or from a particular state.
 The pie charts are split according to airline to see the proportion of flights that an airline has from a particular state. <br>